ArunaBisht/Covid_Impact_Market_Environments_Product/README.md

 After collecting, cleaning, and manipulating the data, we used jupuyter lab to plot the critical parameters eg. population affecting demand & supply of real estate and hence the real estate prices .

-Examples following image shows that city 'Bakerfield' has high population but lighter in color and hence lower real estate price.
+Examples following image shows that- city 'Bakerfield' has high population but still lighter in color and hence lower real estate price.
 Primary because this city is in outskirt and hence real estate price is low and therefore not much profit in renting out.
+Similarly, Costa mesa city is small but high population density and hence high real estate price, that's why color shows darker on visualization.

 ![](Images/viz_1.png)
 ![](Images/viz_2.png)